windust/community-manager/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- We would like to thank everyone who was able to perform a usability review for our website and the Green River faculty for their support on the project.
 - Inspiration
 - etc